-Back then, we returned milk bottles, soda bottles and beer bottles to the store.
-The store sent them back to the plant to be washed and sterilized and refilled, so it could use the same bottles over and over.
+Back then, we returned milk bottles, soda bottles and beer bottles to the corner shop.
+They were sent then back to the plant to be washed and sterilized and refilled, so it could use the same bottles over and over.
 So they really were recycled.
 But we didn't have the "green thing" back in our day.

-Grocery stores bagged our groceries in brown paper bags that we reused for numerous things.
-Most memorable besides household garbage bags was the use of brown paper bags as book covers for our school books.
-This was to ensure that public property (the books provided for our use by the school) was not defaced by our scribblings.
-Then we were able to personalize our books on the brown paper bags.
+Grocery shops bagged our groceries in brown paper bags and cardboard boxes that we reused for numerous things.
+Most memorable besides household rubbish bags was the use of brown paper bags as covers for our school books.
+This was to ensure that public property (the books provided for our use by the Manchester Education Committee) was not defaced by our doodlings.
+Then we were able to personalise our books on the brown paper bags.
 But, too bad we didn't do the "green thing" back then.

-We walked up stairs because we didn't have an escalator in every store and office building.
-We walked to the grocery store and didn't climb into a 300-horsepower machine every time we had to go two blocks.
+We walked up stairs because we didn't have an lift in every Co-op shop and office building.
+We walked to the corner shop and the chippy and didn't climb into a 300-horsepower machine every time we had to go two hundred yards.

 But she was right.
 We didn't have the "green thing" in our day.